Jarthianur/TestPlusPlus/README.md

   - [Contributing](#contributing)
       - [Footnote](#footnote)

-## Concept of Simplicity

-The great extendability comes from its simple structure.
-Also wrapping is done using macros.
-Yes usually macros are evil, but in this case they are more usefull and reduce writing overhead a lot.
-To gefine a new generic comparator two lines of code are necessary, one macro call for defining the comparator and one for providing a shortwrite.
-As many projects define their own types and classes, which also need to be tested, one can easily specialize any comparator template to fit to their needs.

-Want the reports in a custom format?
-So then implement the *abstract_reporter* interface.
-Extensive testing is hard enough, so one should not struggle with too complex frameworks.
-As well as customization may be the key to make a simple framework a powerful framework.
-Hence the structure is kept that simple, to make it highly customizable and extendable.
+## Basic Architecture

+The great extendability comes from its simple structure and modularity.
+There are two approaches, functional and object oriented.
+There is the runner, which runs the testsuites.
+The testsuites contain testcases and the testcases contain any logic plus assertions.
+Then there are reporters, which generate a report at the end.
+Assertions utilize comparators, or do their internal checks.
+For the functional approach, just describe a testsuite and add tests to it.
+For the OO approach define a test module.

 ## Some Words About Parallelization

 This testing framework serves the capability of parallelizing tests, using OpenMP.
 It may reduce test durations massively.
 Nevertheless this feature should be used carefully.
 That means tests, running in parallel, *must* be completely independent from each other.
-But this fact may also be used to test components' threadsafety.
+But this fact may also be used to test a components' threadsafety.
 Also consider, spawning threads has some overhead.
 Thus there is no point in running just a few, anyway fast, tests in parallel.
-Of course, when executed in parallel, a test suites total time is the max time of all threads.

 ## Feature Set